nicoespeon/abracadabra/CONTRIBUTING.md

 # Contributing to Abracadabra

+First of all, we'd like to thank you for taking some of your time to contribute to the project.
+You're awesome 🤠👍

 Architecture decisions for this project [are documented here][adrs], using the [Architecture Decision Records (ADR)][adrs-pattern] pattern.

 ## Getting started